Different Types of Fasting and its Health Benefits

 More about how this plays out at a cellular level later in this article so read on!

-Before we begin exploring the impact and its different types of fasting on our health, we need to differentiate fasting into three broad categories :
+Before we begin exploring the impact and its different types of fasts on our health, we need to differentiate fasting into three broad categories :

 1 Intermittent Fasting – The practice of eating in a limited window during the day, generally being 8 hours, and resting the digestive system for the remaining 16 hours.